ShrivardhiniNatarajan/GBot/README.md

 - Checks the current time against the stored reminders.
 - If a reminder's time has been reached, it sends a message in the specified channel and removes the reminder from the list.

+- I want to add more features in the future, such as the ability to create polls, voice and audio channels, automatically remove expired reminders, and AI-generated summaries.

 ## Lessons Learned

 I learnt how to create AI-powered responses for users by integrating Gemini Generative AI with Discord.